Judas

 With Valerie Schneider

 Funding Jugendfonds Demokratie leben!, Ev.
-Tersteegenkirche Düsseldorf
+Tersteegen-Kirchengemeinde Düsseldorf

 Who was this man who put Jesus on the cross for 30 pieces of silver and whose name has been so powerfully associated with betrayal, deceit and guilt ever since?
 In Lot Vekemans' monologue, the biblical marginal figure steps out of the shadow of his fateful history.
 Judas frees himself from the stories that have been told about him for two millennia and intercedes: for his view of things and against the collective condemnation of his person.
 Lot Vekemans draws a psychogram of a figure who has never been given a voice before.
 Judas' monologue is a self-assertion that does not play off the questions of responsibility and guilt against each other, but poses them for the first time ever: